tpascarella/sr50/docs/investing/franchises.md

 [This article from NerdWallet.com](https://www.nerdwallet.com/article/small-business/best-franchises) states the 15 best franchise opportunities for 2022.
 Begin here if you don't already know which franchise you would like to invest in.

-### - Don't just look at the numbers!
+### - Numbers aren't everything, lifestyle factors matter too

-I would never open a Jimmy John's franchise, even if it pays well.
+This is a marriage that you should be equally excited about 30 years from now as today.
+Don't let the cash flow numbers make the decision for you.
+I would never open a Jimmy John's franchise even tough it pays well.
 Not all money is good money!
 Some of it is just blood money.
-You bought yourself a crappy job if you invest in one of those.
+You bought yourself a crappy job if you invest in one of these because you have to deal with fast food employees and customers.

-This is a marriage that you should be equally excited about 30 years from now as today.
-Don't let the cash flow numbers make the decision for you.

 ## Resources